QuentinRa/blog.quentinra.dev/special/cesim/index.md

 You are usually in a team of 4 to 5 persons.
 Each one of you have a column in ``Décisions > Liste des décisions``.
-We then countdown reach 0, the decisions that will be used for the game are in the column having the name of your team.
+When the countdown reaches 0, the decisions that will be used for the game, are in the column having the name of your team.

-You will have some time (a lot, at the start, and only ~1 hour around the end) to make some decisions on your column then merge everything with ``Enregistrer ... d'équipe`` to save your decisions.
+You will have some time (a lot, at the start, and only ~1 hour around the end) to make some decisions on your column, then merge everything with ``Enregistrer ... d'équipe`` to save your decisions.

 At the end of the 4th turn, you will submit a report